 As it becomes more difficult for younger generations to take their first step on the property ladder, downsizing may also provide an opportunity to help these members of your family afford the considerable deposit for their first home.

-But there is no right or wrong time to downsize - it's all dependent on the individual or couple.
+However, there is no right or wrong time to downsize - it's all dependent on your circumstances.

 Once you have decided the type of property you want to downsize to or even made an offer on one, it's time to start the painstaking process of deciding which belongings to keep and which to remove.

 Work out if your current furniture will fit in a smaller property or if you'll need to purchase new items.
 Be ruthless, but not so ruthless that you leave yourself short, or missing key items when you move.